 I came into counselling following the help I needed in, 2006.
 Initially spending 5 years with organizations such as MIND and then in my own practice

-Whilst I have much experience and my approach to counselling is rooted in therapeutic knowledge, what I believe makes a difference is that I have lived with my own anxieties and emotional struggles and solved them in counselling.
+Whilst I have much experience and my approach to counselling is rooted in therapeutic knowledge and psychology, what I believe makes a difference is that I have lived with my own anxieties and emotional struggles and solved them in counselling.
 Thinking back I remember when I first started therapy feeling scared I might break down, about being honest and was unsure about having counselling or even where to start.
 So, I know what its like and how you could be feeling right now.

 Never forgetting what you are sharing is deeply personal and often not easy for you, I offer a supportive and informal environment, go at your pace ( though gently encouraging ) and not only am I fully involved so you can make the most of your sessions, I will do so with sensitivity, respect and openness so trust can naturally build, as I want you to feel comfortable talking freely and with me guiding you through.

 You'll also find I'm patient and compassionate by nature, on your side and care deeply that your counselling is a positive experience.
 One where you can look forward to your sessions and successful in the same way mine was for me.
 And mine was life changing.

 My approach is to help you better understand yourself, and for you to learn how to find your own answers, gain new perspectives, and develop new ways and behaviours which solve your difficulties ,in the same way I did for myself.